qwutony/qwutony.github.io/_wiki/004-physical-security-audits.md

   - Connect Port 5 to mac for traffic replication
   - Ensure that the network tap is powered - either through mac or other energy source

+Use Wireshark to view and analyze the traffic.
+Possible to MAC spoof via the network tap by impersonating the intercepted device.

 ## Credits
   - [Tactics of Physical Pen Testers](https://www.youtube.com/watch?v=VJ4FDOw9NcI)
   - [Covert Access Team](https://covertaccessteam.substack.com/p/getting-started-with-physical-penetration)